hivesolutions/omnix/README.md

 Simple web application consuming the Omni API.

-This application may be used as a supervisor of the Omni Platform to run tsaks in an async fashion, this way it's possible to remove async tasks from the Omni core.
+This application may be used as a supervisor of the Omni Platform to run tasks in an async fashion, this way it's possible to remove async tasks from the Omni core.

 ## Usage